monadicsystems/monadicsystems.github.io/post1.md

 Let's use what we learned and implement the template fragments pattern.
 I'm going to use the example used in the original [essay](https://htmx.org/essays/template-fragments/) so we can compare and contrast between the approaches that these two templating libraries take.

-First, let's translate the first chill template used in the essay into lucid
+First, let's translate the first chill template used in the essay into lucid:

 ```haskell
 data Contact = Contact